loomio/loomio_help/content/user_manual/polls/starting_proposals/index.md

 When making a proposal, state your expectations and describe the impact the proposal will have if adopted.
 If it's a formal or binding proposal it's often worth describing what a 'disagree' or 'block' means.

-You might want to explore a few [ways of using proposals](#ways-of-using-proposals), below, for some guidance and inspiration.
+You might want to explore a few [ways of using proposals](../proposal_types/#ways-of-using-proposals), for some guidance and inspiration.

 ## Attachments